Averagenormaljoe/NST-Streamlit-website/readMe.md

 ### Video

 Accepts a video (.MP4 or .GIF) and a style image (.PNG, .JPEG, .JPG) and outputs a stylized video.
 Takes noticeably longer than image mode.
-Note that when using the Gatys model, this process will take a long time (around 2 hours).

 ### Camera